 Answer: Although we recommend checking with your teacher for help on citations, if you are citing our website for an essay or paper using MLA style the following format can be used:

-The Purdue University Online Writing Lab MLA Formatting and Style Guide is another helpful citation resource.
+The Purdue University Online Writing Lab MLA Formatting and Style Guide.

 Finding Criminal Justice Programs